Latin American Studies Major, B.A.

 The first three levels of Spanish or Portuguese may count toward the General Education Foundations requirements and have not been included as additional hours for the major.

-Listed below are the most commonly offered courses in each sequence.
-Please note that not all the courses on Latin American and Caribbean topics are listed here, and many other courses may satisfy the major requirements.
-Special topics courses, first-year seminars, undergraduate seminars, independent studies, and capstone courses taught by Latin Americanist and Caribbeanist faculty members on Latin American and Caribbean topics also may count.
+Listed below are commonly offered courses for the major.
+Not all the courses on Latin American and Caribbean topics are listed; other courses may satisfy the major requirements as well.
+Special topics courses, first-year seminars, undergraduate seminars, independent studies, and capstone courses on Latin American and Caribbean topics also may count.
+To inquire about whether these courses count towards the major, contact the Director of Undergraduate Studies.

 HIST 142IDEAs in Action General Education logo Latin America under Colonial Rule3